CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 <br>

-These drop down menu's contain a brief descriptions from a hypothetical worked example.
-If you want to see how each of these steps can be  applied to, find them here or in the **→ [Worked Example](../Worked_Example/) folder**
+These drop-down menus contain brief descriptions from a hypothetical worked example.
+If you want to see how each of these steps can be applied, find them here or in the **→ [Worked Example](../Worked_Example/) folder**.

 A team of four in B.C. is gathering **baseline carbon data in the Tsawwassen Beach eelgrass meadows**, before protection and restoration measures go in.

-They want gather information on two specific things:
+They want to gather information on two specific things:

 **A)** the **average carbon stock** across the meadow, and